ignecziadam/meltwater_discharge/README.md

 whitebox is ready to use

-# DIRECTORY STRUCTURE AND DATA PREP
+# Directory structure and data prep
 Create these directories and place data in the directories as described here prior to running any scripts.